3 Spatial data operations

 dtype: bool

-Note that although the first point touches the boundary polygon, it is not within it; the third point is within the polygon but does not touch any part of its border.
-The opposite of .intersects is .disjoint, which returns only objects that do not spatially relate in any way to the selecting object:
+Note that although the point 0 touches the boundary polygon, it is not within it; point 2 is within the polygon but does not touch any part of its border.
+The opposite of .intersects is .disjoint, which returns only objects that do not spatially relate in any way to the selecting object.

 points.disjoint(poly.iloc[0])